Italy's Ferragamo says can't forecast impact of coronavirus on results

-MILAN, March 10 (Reuters) - Italian luxury group Salvatore Ferragamo warned it was not possible to forecast the full impact of a spreading coronavirus outbreak on its results after posting a 4% drop in its 2019 core profit on Tuesday.
+MILAN (Reuters) - Italian luxury group Salvatore Ferragamo (SFER.MI) warned it was not possible to forecast the full impact of a spreading coronavirus outbreak on its results after posting a 4% drop in its 2019 core profit on Tuesday.

 The Italian brand “has begun to implement several concrete actions to protect the group and mitigate the negative effects on the financial results of the current year”, it said in a statement.